2ND

 LOCATION: USC Hotel, Angeles, CA

-Beyond academic exchange, the main objective of the conference is to foster interaction and collaboration among members of the USC Economics community, gathering graduates from all cohorts and current faculty and PhD students.
+Beyond academic exchange, the main objective of the conference is to foster interaction and collaboration among members of the USC Economics community, gathering graduates from all cohorts and current faculty members.
+There will also be limited slots for current USC PhD in Economics students to participate.

 The conference will consist of 2 days of presentations and plenary talks by USC Economics alumni and USC professors.
 Don’t miss the perfect opportunity to reunite with fellow alumni on Trojan turf, exchange ideas with leading economists, and strengthen your professional network!